supreme-gg-gg/supreme-gg-gg.github.io/content/blogs/gsoc.md

 {{< youtube JGnzoLSZReI >}}

+{{< button url="https://github.com/gemma-facet" >}}Checkout Facet AI's GitHub{{< /button >}}

 ## The Small Language Model Revolution

-![Growth of SLMs](https://cdn-bdmhh.nitrocdn.com/JNiKLBzGPsfbQJqUQoZqIbUrxBklWopT/assets/images/optimized/rev-a72f3cd/objectbox.io/wordpress/wp-content/uploads/2024/12/2024_12_16_SLMs_2-1-1.png)

-_Online image, slightly outdated as of Sep 2025_

 SLMs are moving fast.
 Weekly releases and focused research mean smaller models now beat larger ones on many specialized benchmarks once they’re tuned.
 [Researchers from NVIDIA also suggested that SLMs might power the future of agentic AI](https://arxiv.org/pdf/2506.02153).
 They’re cheaper, faster, and—critically—easier to deploy.
 That creates an opportunity: if we make fine-tuning accessible, teams outside of AI labs can build high-value, domain-specific models without huge cost or infrastructure overhead.

+![Growth of SLMs](https://cdn-bdmhh.nitrocdn.com/JNiKLBzGPsfbQJqUQoZqIbUrxBklWopT/assets/images/optimized/rev-a72f3cd/objectbox.io/wordpress/wp-content/uploads/2024/12/2024_12_16_SLMs_2-1-1.png)

+_Online image, slightly outdated as of Sep 2025_

 Facet AI is built to be that bridge.
 Instead of asking users to stitch together notebooks, config files, and ad-hoc scripts, we provide a single, secure place to manage experiments, reproduce results, and iterate with confidence.